-Author should submit if available the approval of institutional or local ethics committee of the study protocol or if the approval is not available the proper statement on compliance of procedures used in the study with Helsinki declaration as revised 2013 (https://www.wma.net/en/30publications/10policies/b3/index.html) should appear in the methods section of the research articles and brief reports.
+Author should seek the approval of institutional or local, national ethics review boards of the study protocol and the statement on compliance of planning, conducting, presenting human research and procedures used in the study are in accordance with Helsinki declaration as revised 2013 (https://www.wma.net/en/30publications/10policies/b3/index.html) should appear in the methods section of the research articles and brief reports.

 For case reports, if any personal patient`s data that identify patients the written permission of patient or parent if a patient is child to publish data and media material should be obtained and mentioned in the article (after conclusion section).